viamrobotics/docs/docs/components/camera/webcam.md

 `webcam` is the general camera model.
 If the camera drivers are among those in [this mediadevices repository](https://github.com/pion/mediadevices), the camera will work with the webcam model.

-First, connect your camera to your machine's computer (unless it is built-in like a webcam on a laptop).
+First, connect your camera to your machine's computer (unless it is built-in like a webcam on a laptop) and power both on.
 Then, configure your camera:

 {{< tabs name="Configure a Webcam" >}}